Joe Mallett

-Joseph Mallett (8 January 1916 – 8 February 2004) was an English professional footballer who spent much of his early playing career at Queens Park Rangers and subsequently at Southampton (playing as a wing half).
+Joseph Mallett (8 January 1916 – 8 February 2004), was an English professional footballer.
+He spent much of his early playing career at Queens Park Rangers, and subsequently at Southampton (playing as a wing half).
 He later became a coach, manager and scout.

 Playing career

-Born in Gateshead, Mallett was spotted playing for the Dunston Colliery works team by a London scout, and was signed at the age of seventeen by Charlton Athletic to serve his apprenticeship under manager Jimmy Seed.
-He had not made any first team appearances before Charlton (then in the First Division) loaned him to Third Division South team Queens Park Rangers to gain experience in April 1937.
+Born in Gateshead, Mallett was spotted playing for the Dunston Colliery works team by a London scout.
+He was signed at the age of seventeen by Charlton Athletic, to serve his apprenticeship under manager Jimmy Seed.
+He had not made any first team appearances before Charlton (then in the First Division) loaned him to Third Division South team Queens Park Rangers, to gain experience in April 1937.
 He remained at QPR until May 1938, making 31 appearances before returning to Charlton, where he appeared twice in the 1938–39 season.
-In February 1939 Rangers persuaded Charlton to sell him; he was becoming a first-team regular at QPR before his career was interrupted by conscription into the RAF in World War II.
-During the war he guested for Fulham and West Ham, returning to QPR after the cessation of hostilities.
+In February 1939, Rangers persuaded Charlton to sell him; he was becoming a first-team regular at QPR before his career was interrupted by conscription into the RAF in World War II.
+During the war, he guested for Fulham and West Ham, returning to QPR after the cessation of hostilities.

 In February 1947 Bill Dodgin signed him for Southampton for a club record £5000.
 Although now aged 31, Mallett proved to be a bargain purchase – he was "a strong link between the defence and attack, and was particularly sound in his positional play."
 He made his debut away to Plymouth Argyle on 1 March 1947, scoring one of Saints' goals and making the other in a 3–2 defeat.
 He soon became the team's captain and had "forthright views on how the game should be played".
 Teammate Alf Ramsey described him as "having one of the finest of all soccer brains".

-When Dodgin left the Saints in August 1949 to be replaced by Sid Cann, Mallett became restless and in January 1950 he put in a transfer request in the hope of receiving a coaching position.
+When Dodgin left the Saints in August 1949 to be replaced by Sid Cann, Mallett became restless and in January 1950, he put in a transfer request in the hope of receiving a coaching position.
 The board persuaded him to stay and he remained loyal to Southampton, playing regularly until his last game, away to Nottingham Forest on 29 April 1953.
 During his Southampton career he made 223 appearances, scoring three goals.